We have compiled a comprehensive guide listing a selection of 161 voice-over agencies from around the world.

-The main two types of voice-over agency are exclusive and non-exclusive.
+The main two types of voice-over agencies are exclusive and non-exclusive.

 An exclusive agent can offer talent that may not be available anywhere else.
 However, that exclusivity often comes with a price tag to match.

 Non-Exclusive: These are quite the opposite.
-Voquent is a good example of a non-exclusive agency.
-We open our doors to any professional voice actors and we often work with outside studios or agencies to meet the objectives of a project.
+Voquent is an excellent example of a non-exclusive agency.
+We open our doors to any professional voice actors, and we often work with outside studios or agencies to meet the objectives of a project.

 A non-exclusive agency will typically offer voice artists more projects but at a lower rate than an exclusive agent can.
-Customers will also get a wider choice of talent, although very often the same talent can be available directly, or from other agencies at different rates.
+Customers will also get a wider choice of talent, although the same voices can often be available directly or from other agencies at different rates.

-Some agencies may specialise in a particular area such as corporate work, video games, animations or (like us) foreign language versions.
-They may or may not offer additional services such as translation, transcription or closed captioning too.
+Some agencies may specialise in a specific style such as corporate work, video games, animations or (like us) global voice-over services and foreign versions.
+They may also offer additional services such as translations, transcription or subtitling services.

 But why choose an agency?
 What do they do?
 What can they do for you?

 Researching agencies and what they have to offer is an excellent first step in finding the best voice actor for your project or the best agent for your voice.
 If you're a bilingual voice actor, for example, then looking for agents that specialise in foreign language versions could be your best bet.
 Or maybe you're good at silly voices?
 Approaching agents focusing on radio drama, video games or animations is probably the best bet for you.
 Or perhaps you're unfamiliar with the 'world of voice' and have no idea what you need?